rramadhani015/geospatial-analysis-pharmacy-store/README.md

 # Geospatial Pharmacy Visualization with Snowflake & Streamlit

 ## 📌 Overview
-This project automates the retrieval, storage, and visualization of pharmacy locations using OpenStreetMap (OSM), Snowflake, and Streamlit.
-The pipeline consists of:
+This project has two options of data refresh.
+First is automates the retrieval, storage.
+While the second one is by using the refresh button in the Streamlit menu.
+Both then visualize pharmacy locations in Indonesia using OpenStreetMap (OSM), Snowflake, and Streamlit The pipeline consists of:

 1. **Scheduled Python Script**: Fetches pharmacy data from OSM Overpass API and updates Snowflake.
 The script is scheduled to run using GitHub Actions.
 2. **Snowflake Data Processing**: Stores and transforms raw data into a structured format.